PAndreew/f1metrix_streamlit/blog_posts/2025-10-11-the-second-seat.md

 **So to sum up**

 Red Bull had 3 options:
-1) Keep their high(ish) ceiling, high experience and at the same time high paycheck and low confidence veteran
+1) Keep the high(ish) ceiling, high experience but at the same time high paycheck and low confidence Perez
-2) Promote the low ceiling, so-so performing, so-so paycheck driver
+2) Promote the low ceiling, so-so performing, so-so paycheck Tsunoda
-3) Promote the higher potential, low experience, OK performing rookie with the low paycheck
+3) Promote the higher potential, low experience, OK performing rookie Lawson with the low paycheck

 **Based on our data I think the conclusion is that Red Bull made the right decision to part ways with Pérez and to promote Lawson instead of Tsunoda.**